nicohman/reimagined-wildbow-scraper/README.md

 # reimagined-wildbow-scraper

+## Now deprecated in favor of [rust-wildbow-scraper](https://github.com/nicohman/rust-wildbow-scraper).
+Go use that instead!

 Scrapes wildbow's twig, pact and worm into epubs with some extra ease-of-use features.
 Run node app.js with -t, -w, -g, -r or -p to scrape twig, worm, glow-worm, ward or pact respectively. --help for more info.
 New: Now scrapes Ward(Worm 2)!